 Does the Law Change for Trespassing Children?

-An attorney in Montgomery County familiar with premises liability law can gather the facts that can establish the status of the injured party and, therefore, the duty of care owed by the landowner.
+An attorney familiar with premises liability in the area could gather the facts that can establish the status of the injured party and, therefore, the duty of care owed by the landowner.

-Speak to a Montgomery County Premises Liability Lawyer Today
+Speak to a Montgomery County Premises Liability Attorney Today

-A simple fall can cause substantial injuries, leading to lost time from work and expensive medical bills.
-You may be entitled to compensation, depending on the circumstances of your case.
+A simple fall can cause substantial injuries, leading to missed time from work and expensive medical bills.
+Fortunately, if your injuries were due to the negligence of another, state law allows you to seek financial restitution.
 Our team is ready to assess the property owner’s responsibility and help you on the road to recovery.
 Reach out to our Montgomery County premises liability lawyers today.